glycoinfo/glic-old/database/index.md

 | | |
 ---|---
-**Data in Database** | Glycan structures, as images, GlycoCT and WURCS, and their motifs,<br>monosaccharides and linked to other related databases including GlycomeDB, BCSDB,<br>GlycoEpitope, with others continuing to be added.
+**Data in Database** | Glycan structures, as images, GlycoCT and WURCS, and their motifs, monosaccharides and linked to other related databases including GlycomeDB, BCSDB, GlycoEpitope, with others continuing to be added.
 Each glycan structure is assigned a GlyTouCan ID.
 **Search Options** | Graphical and textual substructure search, ID search and motif search **Availability** | <http://www.glytoucan.org>
 **License** | CC-BY